alebr001/robotframework-realtimeresults/README.md

 # Robotframework-RealtimeResults

 **Robotframework-RealtimeResults** is a modular, extensible system for collecting, processing, and visualizing test results, application logs, and metrics in real time.
-It is designed for use with [Robot Framework](https://robotframework.org/) but also supports ingestion application logs and custom metrics.
+It is designed for use with [Robot Framework](https://robotframework.org/) but also supports ingestion of application logs and custom metrics.
 The system is suitable for both local development and CI/CD pipelines.

 ---

 ## Features

-- **Realtime Dashboard**: Live web dashboard for monitoring Robot Framework test runs, application logs, and metrics.
+* **Realtime Dashboard**: Live web dashboard for monitoring Robot Framework test runs, application logs, and metrics.
-- **Automatic Service Management**: CLI automatically starts backend APIs and log tailers as needed.
+* **Automatic Service Management**: CLI automatically starts backend APIs and log tailers as needed.
-- **Multi-source Log Ingestion**: Tail and ingest logs from multiple sources/files, each with its own label and timezone.
+* **Multi-source Log Ingestion**: Tail and ingest logs from multiple sources/files, each with its own label and timezone.
-- **Metric Tracking**: Ingest and store custom metrics alongside logs and test events. (todo)
+* **Metric Tracking**: Ingest and store custom metrics alongside logs and test events.
-- **Flexible Storage**: Supports SQLite (file or in-memory); Loki integration (planned).
+* **Flexible Storage**: Supports SQLite and PostgreSQL; Loki integration (planned).
-- **Pluggable Sinks**: Easily extend with new sinks (e.g., HTTP, Loki, custom).
+* **Pluggable Sinks**: Easily extend with new sinks (e.g., HTTP, Loki, custom).
+* **Docker Support**: Run all components using Docker (tested on macOS).
-- **Configurable via Wizard**: Interactive setup wizard for easy configuration.
+* **Configurable via Wizard**: Interactive setup wizard for easy configuration.
-- **REST API**: FastAPI-based endpoints for event ingestion and dashboard queries.
+* **REST API**: FastAPI-based endpoints for event ingestion and dashboard queries.
-- **Extensible**: Modular codebase for adding new readers, sinks, or event types.
+* **Extensible**: Modular codebase for adding new readers, sinks, or event types.

 ---